sematext/docs/docs/integration/alerts-telegram-integration.md

 <img class="content-modal-image" alt="Create Telegram Integration" src="../../images/integrations/create-telegram-integration.png" title="Create Telegram Integration">

 Next, click the **Send Test Notification** button.
-Telegram returns status code **200** indicating everything is configured correctly.
+Telegram should return status code **200** indicating everything is configured correctly.
 Check your Telegram channel for the test message from Sematext.

-Once the test message is visible click the **Save Notification Hook** button to save your configuration.
+Once the test message, is visible click the **Save Notification Hook** button to save your configuration.

-That's it.
-Notifications sent to Telegram can also be sent via other channels such as e-mail, Pagerduty, Nagios, etc. Check [alerts](/integration) to learn more about other channels and types of alerts available.

-We hope you enjoy using Sematext App and infrastructure monitoring and log management tools.
-If you need further support or have any feedback regarding our products, please don't hesitate to [contact us](mailto:support@sematext.com)!

-You can also contact / talk to us using chat widget at the bottom right corner of the page or give us a shout [@Sematext](http://twitter.com/sematext).